 17. Ohau Point Stream Walkway

-Ohau Point viewing platform is in prime position to watch the fur seals lazing on the rocks below.
-They typically don’t make too much movement; however, summer is mating season so you’re likely to see a lot more action from Kaikoura’s most famous residents.
-You can see hundreds of fur seals here!
+Ohau Point Viewing Platform is in prime position to watch the fur seals lazing on the rocks below.
+They typically don’t make too much movement; however, summer is mating season, so you’re likely to see a lot more of Kaikoura’s most famous residents.
+I’ve personally seen hundreds of fur seals here – it’s quite a sight!

 The Kaikoura earthquake in 2006 did cause minor damage to the pool beneath the waterfall, which you will witness when you visit.
-The walking track was closed for a while as they worked to make it safe after the earthquake, but it is now fully back open to the public.
+For the latest information, make sure to double-check the DOC website.

 18. Kaikoura Museum

-The Kaikoura Museum is housed in perhaps the most famous building in town – known as the “cray pot” because it looks exactly like one.
+The Kaikoura Museum is housed in perhaps the most famous building in town – known as the “cray pot” because that’s exactly what it looks like!
 If you don’t know, a cray pot is used for catching crayfish, a delicacy Kaikoura is famous for.

 Another long-term exhibition at Kaikoura Museum is an award-winning ‘under-the-sea type display that shows the town’s connection with sea and sea life.

-Kaikoura Museum is located at 96 West End and is open every day from 10 am – 4 pm.
+Kaikoura Museum is located at 96 West End and is open every day from 10 am to 4 pm.
+Entry is $12 NZD per adult and $6 NZD per child.

 19. Learn about Māori Culture